Introduction

 Knope (pronounced like "nope") is a reference to the character Leslie Knope from the TV show Parks and Recreation.
 She loves doing the hard, tedious work that most people don't like doing, and she's very good at it, just like this tool!

 The logo is a binder in reference to Leslie Knope's love of binders.
-The binder is also analogous to the knope.toml file which defines all the workflows for your project.
+The binder is also analogous to the knope.toml

 Installation

-Knope is built in such a way that cargo-binstall can install it by downloading a binary artifact for the most popular platforms.
+can install it by downloading a binary artifact for the most popular platforms.

-1. Install cargo-binstall using your preferred method.
+using your preferred method. - Run

-2. Run cargo-binstall knope to install Knope.
+to install Knope.

 Is your platform not supported yet?
 Please contribute it by opening a pull request.